dayaguec/carla_infrastructure/README.md

 # Utilities
 The package contains several tools:
-1. **camera_pose.py**: Spawns A pygame window to extract the position of the spectator camera inside the Carla server.
+1. **camera_pose.py**: Spawns a pygame window to extract the position of the spectator camera inside the Carla server.
 The camera can be moved with WASD.
 2. **image_transport_node.cpp**: Images produces by Carla sensors are RAW and uncompressed.
 In order to deal with a huge number of images, this node just compress all image readings.

 # Usage